SEER Ratings Guide

 SEER stands for Seasonal Energy Efficiency Ratio and was defined by the Air Conditioning, Heating, and Refrigeration Institute.
 The SEER rating of a unit is the cooling output of the system during a typical cooling season divided by the total electric energy used in that same period.
 In the United States, we measure cooling by British thermal units or BTUs.

 So you may be asking why you need to know about SEER ratings.
-This biggest thing that a homeowner needs to take away from this is that the higher the SEER rating, the more efficient the unit is.
+The biggest thing that a homeowner needs to take away from this is that the higher the SEER rating, the more efficient the unit is.
 Let's compare a 13 SEER and 16 SEER 2 ton air conditioning units.
-By dividing the BTU's per hour by the SEER rating we can get the Watts per hour used by each unit.
-13 SEER: 24,000 BTU's per Hour / 13 = 1,846 Watts per Hour 16 SEER: 24,000 BTU's per Hour / 16 = 1,500 Watts per Hour
+By dividing the BTUs per hour by the SEER rating, we can get the watts per hour used by each unit.
+So: 13 SEER: 24,000 BTUs per hour / 13 = 1,846 watts per hour 16 SEER: 24,000 BTUs per hour / 16 = 1,500 watts per hour

 So in this scenario, the 16 SEER unit would save the homeowner roughly $34.60 a year on the electric bill.
 That might not sound like much, but when you factor in the savings for 15 years, that $34.60 per year ends turns into $519 of savings and would cover the increased price of the more efficient system.

 SEER Rating Frequently Asked Questions

 What is a good SEER rating for an air conditioner?

 In general, a higher SEER rating correlates to higher energy efficiency.
 Today's HVAC and AC units carry a minimum rating of 13 in the northern U.S. and 14 in the southern U.S. (the U.S. Department of Energy enforces this at the regional level)(1)